Max Lugavere: Little Empty Boxes

-Lugavere is the co-director of Little Empty Boxes, a documentary released in April 2024 which chronicles his mother’s struggle with dementia and also explores fringe ideas about nutrition.
-The documentary features Mark Hyman, Nina Teicholz and Steven Gundry all of whom have been described as promoting "fad diets with dubious scientific backing" and the latter "unfounded theories against mRNA vaccines".
-The documentary argues that breakfast cereal, refined flour and sugar are mind killers and that plant-based diets deny necessary fats that the brain needs.
-It was negatively reviewed by critics.
+Lugavere's mother started showing cognitive declines in 2011, and three years later he began a documentary project, initially launched on the crowd-funding platform Kickstarter.
+After a decade of development, Little Empty Boxes was released in April 2024.
+The film chronicles his mother’s struggle with dementia and also explores Lugavere's fringe ideas about nutrition.
+The documentary includes Mark Hyman, Nina Teicholz and Steven Gundry all of whom have been described by film critic Louis Roberts as promoting "fad diets with dubious scientific backing".
+The documentary argues that breakfast cereal, refined flour, and sugar are detrimental to health and that plant-based diets deny necessary fats that the brain needs.
 Alex Rudolph of Movie Jawn commented that the documentary lacked empathy for Lugavere's mother and concluded "I felt like I had watched somebody use their loved one's death to sell supplements".
+The New York Times noted that the film is "strongest when it chronicles [Lugavere's and his mother's] relationship," characterizing the rest of the film as "uneven."

+Make America Healthy Again

+Lugavere appeared as a panelist in a 2024 roundtable discussion led by Senator Ron Johnson titled "American Health and Nutrition: A Second Opinion," which Jarry described as "a masquerade".
+Other panelists included Jordan Peterson and Vani Hari.
+The chosen speakers criticized the food pyramid, pharmaceutical industry and seed oils.
+Lugavere is an opponent of seed oils and ultra-processed foods.

+Lugavere suggested that Robert F. Kennedy, Jr. was the most qualified candidate as the new head of the United States Department of Health and Human Services.
+Lugavere has collaborated with Paul Saladino, an influencer who supports MAGA and an animal-based diet.
+In 2025, Saladino was featured in a video with Lugavere while consuming raw milk and honey shots, during which Lugavere commented, "We’re about to trigger so many food scientists".

 Opposition to veganism

-Lugavere promotes a high-fat, meat-heavy diet and has been described as spending his time on social media complaining about "vegan propaganda".
+Lugavere has been described as an "anti-vegan activist" by Joseph A. Schwarcz.
+He promotes a high-fat, meat-heavy diet and has been described as spending his time on social media complaining about "vegan propaganda".
 Lugavere has blamed plant-based and vegan diets for increasing risk of dementia and mental health problems.
-He has argued that eggs have been "unfairly demonised" by governments, despite containing choline which he says has been linked to lower dementia risk.
+He has argued that eggs have been unfairly demonized by governments, despite containing choline which he says has been linked to lower dementia risk.
 Lugavere also recommends regular consumption of red meat for mental health.